 Any kind of activity, even a leisurely stroll, burns calories, but the faster you walk, the more you burn.
-A 170-pound person burns 267 calories at 3 mph, 405 calories at 4 mph and 648 calories at the very brisk pace of 5 mph.
-Walking one hour daily, this translates into 2.3 lbs. per month at 3 mph, 3.5 lbs. per month at 4 mph and 5.5 lbs. per month at 5 mph.
+A 155-pound person burns 298 calories at 3.5 mph, 334 calories at 4 mph and 372 calories at the brisk pace of 4.5 mph.
+Walking one hour daily, this translates into 2.6 pounds per month at 3.5 mph, 2.9 pounds per month at 4 mph and 3.2 pounds per month at 4.5 mph.

-If you walk through a hilly terrain, you burn more calories while going uphill, fewer calories going downhill but more overall than if you walk where it’s flat.
-You can increase the intensity and burn of your treadmill workout by walking on an incline.
-A 170-pound person who burns 406 calories walking at 3 mph boost the burn up to 537 calories walking on a 5-degree incline.
-This translates into a weight loss of about 1 lb. per week.
+If you walk through hilly terrain, you burn more calories while going uphill than if you walk where it’s flat.
+You can also increase the intensity and burn of your treadmill workout by walking on an incline.
+A 170-pound person who walks at a 3.5-mph pace burns 259 calories, but can boost the burn up to 408 calories walking uphill.
+This translates into a weight loss of a little less than one pound per week.